u-blox/cellular/port/platform/stm/stm32f4/README.md

 #Introduction
 These directories provide the implementation of the porting layer on the STM32F4 platform plus the associated build and board configuration information:

-- `cfg`: contains the single file `cellular_cfg_hw.h` which provides default configuration for a u-blox C030-R412M board that includes a SARA-R412M cellular module.
+- `cfg`: contains the file `cellular_cfg_hw_platform_specific.h` which provides default configuration for a u-blox C030-R412M board that includes a SARA-R412M cellular module.
 Note that in order to retain the flexibility to use the same STM32F4 code with other u-blox cellular modules the module type is NOT specified in this configuration file, you must do that when you perform your build.
+Also in here you will find the FreeRTOS configuration header file.
-- `sdk/cube`: contains the files to build/test for the STM32F4 platform using the STM32 Cube IDE.
+- `sdk/cube`: contains the files to build/test for the STM32F4 platform using the STM32Cube IDE.
 - `src`: contains the implementation of the porting layers for STM32F4.

 #Hardware Requirements